Partei Mensch Klima Tierschutz

-The Human Environment Animal Protection Party (Partei Mensch Umwelt Tierschutz, PMUT; short form: Animal Protection Party, Tierschutzpartei) is a political party in Germany, founded in 1993.
+The Partei Mensch Klima Tierschutz (Party Human Climate Animal-Protection, short form: Tierschutzpartei) is a political party in Germany, founded in 1993.
 In 2014, the party elected one MEP to the European Parliament, and it has remained at one MEP since.
 Between 2020 and 2024, the party was briefly unrepresented in the European Parliament due to the resignation of Martin Buschmann.
 The party has never had any members in any of the German state parliaments, nor has it ever had any members of the Bundestag.
+In 2026 the name was changed from Partei Mensch Umwelt Tierschutz to Partei Mensch Klima Tierschutz as a step towards the fusion with the Klimaliste (Climate List Party).

 History

 The Animal Protection Party first contested the 1993 Hamburg state election and received 0.3% of the vote.
 The party contested the 1994 federal election where it received 0.15% of the national vote (71,643 votes in total).
 It performed best in Bavaria, where it received 0.4% of the vote.

 In the 1995 North Rhine-Westphalia state election, the party received 0.1% of the vote.
 In the 1996 Baden-Württemberg state election, the party received 0.3% of the vote.
 In 1997, the party elected its first ever official, with Jürgen Gerlach defeating a CDU candidate in the Aschbach local council elections.

 In the 1998 federal election, the party received 0.27% of the national vote (133,832 votes in total), almost doubling its votes.
 It did best in Brandenburg, where it received 0.9% of the vote.

 The Animal Protection Party participated in its first European parliament elections in 1999, where it received 0.7% of the national vote.

 In the 2002 federal election, the party received 0.33% of the national vote (159,655 votes in total).

 In the 2004 European parliament elections, the Animal Protection Party received by far its best federal result yet, receiving 1.3% of the national vote and coming 8th in the elections.

 In the 2005 federal election, the Animal Protection Party received 0.2% of the national vote (110,603 votes in total), showing its trend of consistently overperforming in European parliament elections and underperforming in federal elections.

 In the 2009 European parliament elections, the Animal Protection Party received 1.1% of the national vote (289,694 votes in total).
 The party continued to receive 0 seats.

 In the 2009 federal election, the Animal Protection Party received 0.5% of the national vote (230,872 votes in total).

 In the 2013 federal election, the Animal Protection Party received 0.3% of the national vote (140,366 votes in total).

 In the 2014 European parliament elections, the Animal Protection Party received 1.25% of the national vote (366,303 votes in total) and returned one MEP, Stefan Eck, who sat with the GUE-NGL.
 In December 2014 Eck left the party and became an independent MEP in the GUE-NGL group.